Excuses for Missing Work (Good and Bad Reasons)

 Best and Worst Excuses for Getting Out of Work

 We could speculate about why workers feel compelled to call in sick when they’re well.
 But, the most important thing to you, the potential malingerer reading this article, is to protect yourself from the negative repercussions of faking a sick day.
-The best way to do that is to be honest - or as honest as you possibly can under the circumstances.
+The best way to do that is to be honest – or as honest as you possibly can be, under the circumstances.

 As Mark Twain once said, “If you tell the truth, you don’t have to remember anything.”
 The best excuses for getting out of work are truthful ones.
 Everyone needs a day off now and then.
-Before you assume that you need a more fanciful explanation, examine your real reasons and ask yourself if they’re legitimate on their own.
-The list below can give a sense of what’s acceptable.
+Before you assume that you need a more fanciful explanation, examine your real reasons and ask yourself if they’re legitimate.
+The list below can give you a sense of what’s acceptable.